Cray-HPE/docs-sat/portal/developer-portal/install/Install_the_System_Admin_Toolkit_Product_Stream.md

     ```

 15. Verify that SAT is successfully installed by running the following command to confirm the expected version.
     This version number will be different than the version number of the SAT release distribution.
+This is the
+    semantic version of the `sat` Python package, which is different from the version number of the overall SAT
+    release distribution.

     ```screen
     ncn-m001# sat --version